DamonPalovaara/Abstract-Algebra-Visualizer/README.md

 git pull
 ```

-For more instructions on how to use git follow this [link](rogerdudler.github.io/git-guide/)
+For more instructions on how to install and use git follow this [link](rogerdudler.github.io/git-guide/)

 ## Running